New Jersey Jackals: 2019

 The CanAm League commemorated its 15th season in 2019.

 The Jackals opened their 22nd season in Ottawa on May 17, with a 10 inning 6–5 victory.

 They won their 2019 Home opener on May 24 vs. the Trois-Rivières Aigles by a score of 4–1.

 The Can-Am International Series continued in 2019.
 NJ played the Shikoku Island Independents & Cuban National Team for the 3rd time.

 On July 3 the Jackals played in their 2,000th regular season game.
-Recording a 12–8 victory over Quebec @ YBS.
+Recording a 12–8 victory over Québec @ YBS.

 Following their August 23 victory over Ottawa, the Jackals qualified for their 17th post season appearance in their 22-year history.

 In a ceremony before their game on August 24 the Jackals officially unveiled their POW/MIA Chair of Honor.
 A POW/MIA Chair of Honor is an empty seat that serves as a symbol to remind everyone to never forget our servicemen who made the ultimate sacrifice.
 The team partnered with Rolling Thunder, Inc. in the dedication.

 In a ceremony prior to their August 29 game, vs. the Sussex County Miners, the Jackals officially retired Isaac Pavlik's number 7.

 Jackals OF Alfredo Marte was named the Can-Am League's 2019 Player of the Year.

 Conrad Gregor had 49 stolen bases & 82 Walks during the 2019 season, both new team records.

 NJ set a new team record with 142 Stolen Bases in 2019.

 NJ finished the Can-Am regular season in 3rd place with a record of 48–46.

 In the opening round of the playoffs, the Jackals defeated the Trois-Rivières Aigles.